 In September 2017, DPI was the recipient of a \$95 million federal grant from USDE to support charter activities over the next five years.
-These federal funds are disseminated through the Wisconsin Charter Schools Program (WCSP) and administered by DPI.
-The department awarded over \$13.5 million to 19 charter schools in 2020-21 to plan, open, or expand charter schools in the state in the 2021-22 school year.
-Part of the federal grant supports the Wisconsin Resource Center for Charter Schools (WRCCS), which offers statewide technical assistance to support charter schools, governing boards, and authorizers.
+These federal funds were disseminated through the Wisconsin Charter Schools Program (WCSP) and administered by DPI.
+The department awarded over \$8.7 million to 13 charter schools in 2021-22 to plan, open, or expand charter schools in the state in the 2022-23 school year.
+Part of the federal grant supported the Wisconsin Resource Center for Charter Schools (WRCCS), which offers statewide technical assistance to support charter schools, governing boards, and authorizers.